|

 show a locally addressed document to qualify but the discount card is worth

-getting.
+getting if you intend to travel regularly.
 The Bluebell also own the line of the track from Horsted Keynes to

 Haywards Heath via Ardingly.
 Reinstalling this short line would be a real boon